intel/pepc/docs/pepc-topology.rst

    Comma-separated list of topology columns to display.
 Available columns: CPU, core, module, die, node, package, hybrid.
 Example: --columns Package,Core,CPU.
 By default, all relevant columns for the platform are shown.
 Columns like "module" or "die" are omitted if not applicable.
-The "hybrid" column is shown only for hybrid platforms.
+The "hybrid" column is shown by default on hybrid platforms.